What to know about buying a house in Missouri

 - Discount on your mortgage interest rate

-Whichever you choose, you could be in line for a mortgage credit certificate (MCC) as well.
+Whichever you choose, you could also be in line for a mortgage credit certificate (MCC).
 Depending on your circumstances, one of these tax credits could deliver worthwhile savings on your annual income tax bill.

 MHDC Next Step Loan Program